person cooking at a stove

 5. Serve the tender chicken and rich sauce over fluffy couscous or rice.

-• Brown Well: Don’t rush browning the chicken.
+• Brown the Chicken Well: Don’t rush browning the chicken.
 A good sear adds deep flavour to the whole dish.

-• Spice Bloom: Take a minute to cook the spices with the onions and garlic.
+• Cook the spices: Take a minute to cook the spices with the onions and garlic.
 It wakes up their oils and makes the flavour richer.

-• Chicken Choice: Stick with bone-in, skin-on thighs or drumsticks.
-They stay juicy during the long cook.
-Breast meat will dry out.
+• Chicken Cuts: I prefer to stick with bone-in, skin-on thighs or drumsticks.
+They stay juicy during the long slow cooking process.

-• Sweet Balance: Taste the sauce after adding the honey and dates.
+• Taste and Adjust: Taste the sauce after adding the honey and dates.
 If it’s a bit sharp, add another teaspoon of honey to round it out.

 • Make it Ahead: This tastes even better the next day.
-Let it cool and store it in the fridge for up to 3 days—the flavours get even friendlier.
+Let it cool and store it in the fridge for up to 3 days – the flavours get even better.

 Overhead view of Moroccan chicken tagine with dates and carrots served in a traditional terracotta tagine base, garnished with toasted almonds, fresh coriander and sliced red chilli on a white timber background in natural light.